-The Association's funds may be invested by the Committee in such manner as it determines, subject to compliance with any legal requirement and formal regulatory guidance issued by The Scottish Housing Regulator.
+80 The Association's funds may be invested by the Committee in such manner as is permitted by its Investment Policy subject always to the requirement that the Association will comply with the Regulatory Framework and Regulatory Guidance issued by The Scottish Housing Regulator from time to time.

-INSPECTING THE BOOKS
+INSPECTING THE REGISTER

-Any Member or person having a financial interest in the Association can inspect their own account.
-They may also inspect the second copy of the Register of Members which shall be made available to them for inspection within 7 days of the request of a member or eligible person.
+81 Any Member or person having a financial interest in the Association can inspect their own account.
+They may also inspect the second copy of the Register of Members which shall be made available to them for inspection within 7 days of the request of a Member or eligible person.
 The books must be available for inspection at the place they are kept at all reasonable hours.
 The Committee may set conditions for inspecting the books.
+The Association will also maintain a register of the names of those Members who have given consent for this purpose which shall be made available for inspection within 7 days of the request of any person.